Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S
 **Duration:** Instantaneous

 A ray of sickening greenish energy lashes out toward a creature within range.
 Make a ranged spell attack against the target.
-On a hit, the target takes 2d8 poison damage and must make a Constitution Saving Throw.
+On a hit, the target takes 2d8 poison damage and must make a Constitution :d20-save: **Saving Throw**.
 On a failed save, it is also poisoned until the end of your next turn.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.